TizenTeam/tau/docs/guide/source/tutorial_notes.md

 }
 ```

-This can be put directly in the application html file between `<script></script>` tags
+This can be put directly in the application html file between `<style></style>` tags
-or you can create your own css nad add a `link` pointing to it in the markup `head` element
+or you can create your own css file and add a `link` pointing to it in the markup `head` element
 as shown in step 2.

 ## Step 6: